axsh/openvnet/Troubleshooting.md

 ```

-## Why not OpenVNet release IP address for virtual machines?
+## Why does not OpenVNet release IP addresses for virtual machines?

-* Use [tcpdump](http://www.tcpdump.org/) to see DHCP packet from virtual machines to [Open vSwtich](http://openvswitch.org/)'s bridge.
+* Use [tcpdump](http://www.tcpdump.org/) to capture the DHCP packets sent from the virtual machines to the [Open vSwtich](http://openvswitch.org/)'s datapath.
-* Check Open vSwtich's flow table to know DHCP packet (sometimes the packet is dropped by some rules)
+* Check Open vSwitch's flow tables to see the DHCP packets are handled properly (sometimes the packet is dropped by some rules).